Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: EMPIRICAL SPECIFICATION AND RESULTS

 \textbf{Endogeneity}: Price variation is exogenous in our application, since price was varied randomly by the experimenter.
-Indeed, it is still possible that wealth $Y$ is correlated with $\eta$, the unobserved determinants of bednet purchase.
-However, experimental variation in price $P$ implies also that $P$ is independent of $\eta$, given $Y$.
-Consequently, one can invoke the argument presented in Bhattacharya (2018, Sec.
-3.1; reproduced in the Appendix A.6 below for ease of reference), and interpret the estimated choice-probabilities and the corresponding welfare numbers as conditional on $y$, and then integrating with respect to the marginal distribution of $y$.
+Indeed, it is still possible that wealth $Y$ is correlated with $\boldsymbol{\eta}$, the unobserved determinants of bednet purchase (even conditionally on the village specific effects).
+However, experimental variation in price $P$ implies also that $P$ is independent of $\boldsymbol{\eta}$, given $Y$.
+Consequently, one can invoke the argument presented in Bhattacharya (2018, Section 3.1), and interpret the estimated choice probabilities and the corresponding welfare numbers as conditional on $y$, and then integrating with respect to the marginal distribution of $y$.
 This overcomes the problem posed by potentially endogenous income.